nkkav/loopstr/README.rst

 exit:
   a boolean flag to report if an exit from the loop is possible from that node.

+This pass depends on the machine, cfg and cfa libraries of MachSUIF.
 This pass works for the SUIFvm instruction set as well as other MachSUIF backends.
 The ``loopstr`` pass has been tested with MachSUIF 2.02.07.15.

 2. File listing